001 - Macros for JavaScript API¶

 Date and number formatters¶

-macros are also used as a functions.
+Finally, date and number macros are also used as a functions.

 First argument is value to be formatted, the second is optional format: